Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Scaling-a-production-website/DEMO.md

 By completing this demo you should have:

-1. Configured auto-scaling for a website using the _Windows Azure portal_
+1. Configured auto-scaling for a Web App using the _Microsoft Azure portal_
 1. Created a load test project in _Visual Studio_
-1. Used _Windows Azure Storage_ to scale the static content of a web site
+1. Used _Azure Storage_ to scale the static content of a web site

 ---